Mandatory Training Laws Overview

-For most organizations it makes sense to develop a singular anti-harassment approach for all their employees and stakeholders.
+For most organizations, it makes sense to develop a singular anti-harassment approach for all their employees and stakeholders.
 Typically, they will build their organization-wide policies to address the best-defined and most stringent federal and state regulations.
 Sexual harassment definitions and training requirements have evolved since the Civil Rights Act of 1964.
-More recently, California regulations have set the standard for the country as a whole.
+More recently, regulations in California, New York, Connecticut and Illinois have set the standard for the country as a whole.

-The state of California has been a national leader in defining workplace ethics and compliance standards, including workplace and sexual harassment.
-Though California laws only legally apply to organizations doing business in California, its laws are often seen as the benchmark against which harassment definitions and training requirements are evaluated.
-And it is a safe assumption that if your organization complies with California’s requirements your anti-harassment program is likely applicable at the national level.
+Though these laws only legally apply to organizations doing business in each jurisdiction, these laws can be viewed as benchmarks against which harassment definitions and training requirements can be evaluated.
+Though we recommend you review your legal requirements with your legal counsel, in a general sense, if your organization complies with these requirements your anti-harassment program is likely applicable at the national level.

-The following four California regulations are often cited – nation-wide – as best practices for managing and training employees on harassment.
+The following five California regulations are often cited – nation-wide – as best practices for managing and training employees on harassment.